choria-io/website/blog/content/post/2020/07/01/choria_scout.md

 ## Overview

+We're happy to announce a new project called *Choria Scout* - a highly scalable system health monitoring framework and monitoring data pipeline released under the Apache 2.0 license.

+Initially we support the ability to execute Nagios compatible plugins on Choria managed nodes with results sent centrally in a standard CloudEvents format, and optionally, integrated into Prometheus.

+These are framework level building blocks that will in time be used to create a full monitoring stack built on Choria technologies.
+Checks and value overrides can already be configured using our Puppet modules.
+You can also use these building blocks to build entirely custom solutions for your own needs.

+Scout will be a cloud native project with central components capable of being hosted on Kubernetes and using data formats supported by commercial clouds and projects like KNative.
+It will have a focus on integration, open data exchange and extensibility.

+Despite being cloud native we will of course support monitoring anything where Choria, or the upcoming Scout agent, can run which includes traditional baremetal, VMs, containers and pods and small devices.

+## Background

 I recently had to refresh my infrastructure and revisited how many things are done - I now host all the Choria components on Kubernetes using our WIP [helm repos](https://github.com/choria-io/helm) and as a result also had to revisit monitoring for those components.
-Additionally I have a number of traditional hosts for nameservers, dev environment and more.
+Additionally, I have a number of traditional hosts for nameservers, dev environment and more.

-For the traditional hosts I did not find any appealing solution that's free and realised I had almost 100% of what I need to build a pretty compelling monitoring platform and it will tie in nicely with the recent work I did to make Goss usable as a Go Package.
+For the traditional hosts I did not find any appealing solution that's released under a true Open Source basis and realised I had almost 100% of what I need to build a pretty compelling monitoring platform, and it will tie in nicely with the recent work I did to make Goss usable as a Go Package.

-Today I'd like to introduce early work done in this regard, it's called *Choria Scout* and is a set of Choria Features to assist in building monitoring pipelines.

-Current [choria.io](https://choria.io) is a distribution of Choria focused on Puppet users Scout will be a distribution focused on monitoring.
-The Puppet user focused Choria will have the Scout features and a easy way to configure them but Scout will be able to self host and be tailored to the needs for monitoring agents.
-One should not need to use Choria or enable the remote execution hosting features to be a Scout user.

 ## Features